nolar/kopf/docs/daemons.rst

 Results delivery
 ================

-As with any other handlers, it is possible for the daemons to return arbitrary JSON-serializable values to be put on the resource's status:
+As with any other handlers, the daemons can return arbitrary JSON-serializable values to be put on the resource's status:

 .. code-block:: python